keboola/connection-docs/transformations/r/array-splitter.md

 ![Screenshot - Input/Output mapping](/transformations/r/array-split-io.png)

 ## Use the Script
-The following script will take each row of the source table, and split the column, the name of which is specified in the `splitCol` variable by the character specified in the `splitChar` variable.
-The resulting values will be put together with their id specified in the `idCol` variable, and they will also be assigned a new sequential id in the `globalPos` column.
+The following script will take each row of the source table, and split the column whose name is specified in the `splitCol` variable by the character specified in the `splitChar` variable.
+The resulting values will be put together with their ID specified in the `idCol` variable, and they will also be assigned a new sequential ID in the `globalPos` column.

 {% highlight r %}